spinnaker/spinnaker/docs/commands.md

  * `huaweicloud`: Manage and view Spinnaker configuration for the huaweicloud provider
  * `kubernetes`: Manage and view Spinnaker configuration for the kubernetes provider
  * `oracle`: Manage and view Spinnaker configuration for the oracle provider
+ * `tencentcloud`: Manage and view Spinnaker configuration for the tencentcloud provider

 ---
 ## hal config provider appengine